onepeterfour/one-peter-four/README.md

 ## Deployment

-This project is being auto-deployed via [Vercel](https://vercel.com) upon a successful merge of any feature branchpo into the main branch.
+This project is being auto-deployed via [Vercel](https://vercel.com) upon a successful merge of any feature branch into the main branch.

 ## Tech Stack